 A train service to Menzies Creek will cater for visitors wishing to experience this station stop and take in the new museum.

 Passengers can enjoy a 30-minute journey from Belgrave, passing over the historic Monbulk Creek trestle bridge and through the forests of the Dandenong Ranges, before arriving at Menzies Creek to visit the museum.
-The return train ride departs 45 minutes later with museum entry included in the fare.
+The return train ride has museum entry included in the fare.